SEO Tips to Get Found This Black Friday and Cyber Monday

 SEO isn’t an overnight process, and holiday preparation is no exception.
 Every new landing page or website change needs time to account for planning, executing, publishing, and indexing.

-Plan your holiday strategies early and be sure to give Google plenty of time to discover and index any new landing pages.
+Plan your holiday strategies early and give search engines plenty of time to discover and index any new landing pages.
 If you’re helping clients launch new Black Friday or Cyber Monday landing pages in late November, it might be too late for meaningful returns from organic search.
-Remember – it takes time for content to rank.
+Remember: it takes time for content to rank.
 However, you do still have time to help them earn traffic for the rest of the holiday season.

 2. Re-use the same pages each year